Tuscaloosa closes bars after rise in university virus cases

 The university did not immediately release case numbers, but school officials said there has been a rapid rise in cases, particularly among fraternities and sororities.
 The university on Friday had announced a moratorium on student gatherings both on and off campus.

-“Although are initial re-entry test was encouraging, the rise in COVID cases that we’ve seen in recent days is unacceptable and if unchecked threatens our ability to complete the semester on campus,” University of Alabama President Stuart Bell said at the news conference.
+“Although our initial re-entry test was encouraging, the rise in COVID cases that we’ve seen in recent days is unacceptable and if unchecked threatens our ability to complete the semester on campus,” University of Alabama President Stuart Bell said at the news conference.

-The university had earlier announced that initial results from a testing program found few students returning to campus were positive for COVID-19.
+The university had earlier announced that initial results from a testing program found that few students returning to campus were positive for COVID-19.
 Dr. Ricky Friend, dean of college of community health sciences, said subsequent testing last week has found more cases.

 “During that time, we encountered many students who have been exposed since returning to campus, particularly in the Greek system,” Friend said.